Reachability in Injective Piecewise Affine Maps: Reachability for Injective Maps

 If $c$ does not belong to the interval $I:=[a_2,b_1)$ then the interval reachability graph $G_f$ is such that every vertex has a single outgoing edge, and hence we can decide reachability thanks to \Cref{lem:easy}.
 Suppose that $c\in I$, and consider $f'$ the restriction of $f$ to the set $I$.
 Since the slopes are positive, clearly we see that $f'$ is a \pam from the interval $I$ to itself.
 If the target $t$ is not in $I$, then it clearly cannot be reached.
 If the starting point $x_0$ is not in $I$, then $f(x_0)$ is in $I$.
 So the question of whether $t$ is reachable from $x_0$ via $f$, can be reduced to the question of whether $t$ is reachable from $f(x_0)$ via the new map $f'$.
 As in the beginning of the present section, we can scale $I$ to the unit interval $\unit$ and define another \pam $f''$, which will not have any side gaps.

 The only remaining case is of a \pam that maps $[c,1)$ to some $[0,a)$ and $[0,c)$ to some $[b,1)$.
-This family of \pam has been studied by Laurent and Nogueira in the recent paper~\cite{laurent-2019-dynam-piecew}.
+This family of \pam has been studied by Laurent and Nogueira in the recent paper~\cite{LGarxiv, LG21}.
 There the authors give a rather explicit description of the dynamics of these maps, which we will exploit to decide reachability.
+Analogously to the preceding section, Laurent and Nogueira, construct a map using a Hecke-Mahler type series, which allows one to view the given \pam as a certain rotation.

 Clearly, the \pam under consideration are characterised by the three rationals $a,b$ and $c$.
-In order to unify the notation with that of~\cite{laurent-2019-dynam-piecew}, we note that the same family can be characterised by three different rationals, namely the slope of the first affine component, denoted $\lambda>0$, the translation of the same denoted $\delta$ and a positive real $\mu>0$ involved in the definition of the second component.
+In order to unify the notation with that of~\cite{LG21}, we note that the same family can be characterised by three different rationals, namely the slope of the first affine component, denoted $\lambda>0$, the translation of the same denoted $\delta$ and a positive real $\mu>0$ involved in the definition of the second component.
 To be more precise, the family of \pam that we consider in this last subsection can be defined by three real numbers $\lambda,\mu,\delta$ with the following properties:

 So that a \pam $f_{\lambda,\mu,\delta}$ from $\unit$ to $\unit$ is defined as follows, let $c:=(1-\delta)/\lambda$ and

 Note that we have not lost any generality by assuming that $\lambda<1$ due to the following reason.
 Since $f$ is injective but not surjective, one of the affine components must be contracting, \ie it must have slope $<1$.
 If it is not the first affine component (as we have assumed here with $\lambda<1$), then we can permute the components by applying the bijection $h(x)=1-x$ as was done above.